mawuni/mawuni.github.io/_pages/about.md

 I am especially interested in settings where policy or institutional changes alter incentives for founders, investors, and workers, and in understanding how these changes affect **entry, exit, growth trajectories, and risk-taking** among young firms.
 Much of my work uses large-scale U.S. administrative data combined with quasi-experimental and structural methods.

+Prior to my doctoral studies, I obtained an MSc in Finance (FinTech and Financial Analytics) from Hong Kong Baptist University and an MBA in Finance from the University of Mysore.
+I also have industry experience as a Co-Founder of **Coucou Connect** and as a Business Analyst at **Crypto.com** in Hong Kong.

 I am currently working on my dissertation under the advisement of **Prof. Stefano Bonini**.